gamedev4995/Proyecto-Final/Potions.md

 # Potions

 To help our player out we are going to add potions/powerups to our gameplay.
-Its important to note that the power ups are permenant throughout the gameplay once acquiered.
+It's important to note that the power ups are permanent throughout the gameplay once acquired.

 We are going to be making 3 different types of potions:
 - Health potion: Recovers some of players health